api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 ```

 To know which encoding to use, you can check the length of the
 `dataFeedDetails`.
-For single beacon, the length is always `64` bytes, because
+For a single beacon, the length is always `64` bytes, because
 both `address` and `bytes32` are encoded using 32 bytes.
-For beacon set, the
+For a beacon set, the
 length depends on the number of beacons encoded.

 #### Example

-Say there is a dApp proxy which uses the `ETH/USD` dAPI.
+Say there is a dApp proxy that uses the `ETH/USD` dAPI.
 We can compute the
 details for this dAPI off-chain by:

 ```js